A Business Mind Set

 So what does working ON the business of therapy look like?

-I have written before about what I see as the five pillars of a successful therapy practice:
+I have written before about what I see as the six pillars of a successful therapy practice.
+Working on the business means actively engaging with each of these six pillars.
+These five you can probably relate to:

 - Knowing your practice